Optimal Control of Left-Invariant Multi-Agent Systems with Asymmetric Formation Constraints

 Let $G_i$ be $r$ Lie groups of dimension $n$ describing the configuration of $r$ heterogenous agents and $\mathfrak{g}_i:=T_{\overline{e}_{i}}G_{i}$ their corresponding Lie algebras $i=1,\ldots,r$ with $g_i(t)\in G_i$ describing the evolution of agent $i$ at time $t$.

 In the problem studied in this work the configuration space of each agent has the same Lie group structure.
 Note that the same configuration does not mean the same agent.
-For instance, each agent can have different mass and inertia values, and therefore agents can be heterogeneous.
+For instance, each agent can have different mass and inertia values, and therefore agents are heterogeneous agents.

 Along this work, we assume that a multi-agent control system is modeled by an undirected (bidirectional) formation graph $\mathcal{G}=(\mathcal{V},\mathcal{E}, \mathcal{C})$, describing the kinematics of each agent given by $r$ left invariant control systems on $G_i$ with $i=1,\ldots,r$ together with the formation constraints.